CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.objectives.md

 After completing this lesson, the students should be able to:

-- Make use of the `PDO_PGSQL` driver to enable access from PHP to PostgreSQL databases.
+- Use the `PDO_PGSQL` driver to enable access from PHP to PostgreSQL databases.

 - Identify the parameters of `PDO_PGSQL DSN`.

 - Create an object as an instance of the `PDO` class.

-- Apply the `try` and `catch` statements to catch any exceptions during connection.
+- Apply proper exception handling using the `try` and `catch` statements.

-- Write a PHP program connecting to a PostgreSQL database server.
+- Write a PHP program that connects to a PostgreSQL database server.